 Covid vaccination roll-out: 30% health workers inoculated in J&K, no adverse reaction reported

-Director SKIMS Dr AJ Ahanger receiving first COVID jab in Kashmir on Jan 16, 2021, when the vaccination drive started across India (File Photo: KM/Umar Ganie)
+Director SKIMS Dr AJ Ahanger receiving first COVID jab in Kashmir on Jan 16, 2021, when the vaccination drive first started across India (Photo: KM/Umar Ganie)

 Srinagar: More than 30 percent of health workers have been inoculated in the first phase of the Covid vaccination programme in Jammu and Kashmir.